DaveMadden/web-sprint-challenge-javascript-fundamentals/README.md

     A higher-order function is on that accepts another function as a parameter.

 3. Explain what a closure is.
     Closure is a function that can access the variables from the place it was defined, regardless of where it is executed later.
+Often looks like pulling a variable from outside the function's scope OR like an inner function.

 4. Describe the four principles of the 'this' keyword.
     1. Window Binding - if you do this, you're messing up